 What a Business Manager Should Know About Software

-Here in 2018, we can divide business software into three deployment categories:
+In the current era, we can divide business software into three deployment categories:

 - Hosted (Cloud).
 Productivity applications hosted on the publisher's servers and accessible through a web browser for free or on a per-user subscription basis.

 - Mobile.
 Operating systems and apps on phones and tablets.

 - Conventional.
 Software installed on desktops, laptops, and company-owned servers.
 Company-owned servers include your on-premises servers (accessible within your network, remotely via VPN, or both), as well as virtual servers or containers your company manages that are hosted in the cloud.